KishorKumar15007/Smartsense/README.md

 ## 📌 Overview

-SmartSense is a production-grade IoT-based Indoor Air Quality (IAQ) monitoring system built on the ESP32 platform with real-time cloud integration.
+SmartSense is an end-to-end IoT-based Indoor Air Quality (IAQ) monitoring system built on the ESP32 platform with real-time cloud integration.
 It measures particulate matter (PM1.0, PM2.5, PM10), temperature, pressure, and Carbon Monoxide levels in real-time.

 The system: